 Another way to read periodic table and locate an element is by using group number (column) and period number (row).
 To locate Mercury on periodic table look for cross section of group 12 and period 6 in the modern periodic table.

-The element Mercury was discovered by unknown in year 1500 BC in unknown place .
-Mercury derived its name from the New Latin name mercurius, named after the Roman god (Hg from former name hydrargyrum, from Greek hydr-, 'water', and argyros, 'silver')
+The element Mercury was discovered by Indians/Chinese in year Before 2000 BCE .
+Mercury was first isolated by Egypt in 1500 BCE.
+Mercury derived its name from the New Latin name mercurius, named after the Roman god (Hg from former name hydrargyrum, from Greek hydr-, 'water', and argyros, 'silver').

 The table below shows the abundance of Mercury in Universe, Sun, Meteorites, Earth's Crust, Oceans and Human Body.